spcl/SMI/implementation_notes.md

 - this packet can be directed to an endpoint connected to another `CK_R`, so it should be forwarded to that one
 - this packet can be directed to another rank, so it should be forwarded to a `CK_S`

+##Code Generation

+Where we need code generation?

+- internal mapping application endpoint -> CK_S and CK_R -> endpoint.
+We can think that this is generated in an header file (something linke `internal_topology.h`) that is then included in the user program
+- CK_Sender, receivers: will need to be generated for the sake of interconnecting them properly